 Level Up Your Connectivity and Security with Trustgrid

 Trustgrid’s edge networking platform integrates elements of Software-Defined WAN, Zero Trust remote network access (ZTNA),AND edge computing.
 Trustgrid customers use this unique combination of technologies to build and manage edge networks between any application, location, or end user.
-And the platform’s edge computing elements can also be used to centrally manage 3rd-party security services running at the network edge.
+Furthermore, the edge computing elements of the platform can centrally manage third-party security services that operate at the network edge.